Leibniz Asscociation

 - a minimum financial volume of 120,000 euros per year.

 With the digitisation of old sources, and with open access and open sources, the programme is creating the important empirical foundations for disciplines in the humanities – and thus represents basic research in the humanities par excellence.
 These projects also often represent the global centre for certain research topics.
 Not only does the Academies Programme develop, preserve, interpret and visualise human cultural heritage nationally and worldwide, but it is also creating an invaluable store of knowledge for our future.
-The Federal Government and the Federal States jointly finance the academy programme – with a total of 70,8 million euros in 2020.
+The Federal Government and the Federal States jointly finance the academy programme.